 First off, I think the first thing you have to do, which I also practice- I created a really good 40-page guide on how to deal with what’s going on right now, called the recessionPROOF guide.
-I highly recommend checking that out or if you want to put it on the show notes or whatever it may be.
+I highly recommend checking that out.

 For sure, I’d do that.

 I think a lot of people are creating very short-term marketing strategies.

 I’ll practice by saying anything I say will add on top of what’s inside of there.
 I wrote that for my private clients, and then I decided, “You know what, let me put it out.”
 It’s been downloaded 25,000 or so times now.
 I’ll say this.
 First off, I think a lot of people think that what’s going on with the economy is solely responsible because of the COVID-19.
 If you’re listening to this, let’s say you’re listening to this in August and COVID-19 has gone away, you’re like, “Wait a minute, the economy didn’t bounce back.”
 I think a lot of people think that the economy is going to bounce back.
 Because of that, I think a lot of people are creating very short-term marketing strategies to just try to get through the next 30, 60, or 90 days.